 Dr. Roghmann is an infectious disease physician and clinical investigator.
 She received her M.D. from the Johns Hopkins University School of Medicine and her M.S. from the Department of Epidemiology and Public Health at the University of Maryland.
-Dr. Roghmann is an Professor in the Department of Epidemiology and Public Health.
-She directs the Clinical Research Curriculum Program, which is funded through a NIH K30 award.
-She is also the Hospital Epidemiologist for the VA Maryland Health Care System.
+Dr. Roghmann is a Professor in the Department of Epidemiology and Public Health.
+She directs the Clinical Research Education and Training Program.
+She is also a Research Health Scientist, Staff Physician and Associate Hospital Epidemiologist for the VA Maryland Health Care System.

-Dr. Roghmann’s research interests are focused on understanding bacterial and host determinants of S. aureus colonization, transmission and infection with the goal of developing better ways of preventing healthcare-associated S. aureus infections including those caused by MRSA She has had research funding from the National Institutes of Health (NIH), Veterans Health Administration Research and Development (VA), Agency for Health Care Research and Quality (AHRQ) and the Centers for Disease Control and Prevention (CDC).
+Dr. Roghmann’s research interests are focused on understanding bacterial and host determinants of S. aureus colonization, transmission and infection with the goal of developing better ways of preventing S. aureus infections including those caused by antibiotic resistant strains such as MRSA.
+Her work has been funded by the National Institutes of Health (NIH), Veterans Health Administration Research and Development (VA), Agency for Health Care Research and Quality (AHRQ) and the Centers for Disease Control and Prevention (CDC).

 Adult infectious diseases

 Grants and Contracts: